Home Publications CV GitHub BirdGroup R'Profile Others

 About Me

-I am currently a PhD student at UC Riverside (2018-), advised by Simeon Bird.
-I will move to University of Michigan as a Leinweber Center for Theoretical Physics (LCTP) postdoctoral fellow in 2024 Fall.
-Broadly speaking, my interest focuses on analyzing astronomical data (ranging from cosmology simulations, quasar spectra, to gravitational waves) using classical or novel Bayesian methods to address various astrophysical problems.
-At UCR, I collaborate with Simeon Bird on multi-fidelity machine learning techniques, enabling Bayesian inference using expensive cosmological galaxy formation simulations (see PRIYA-MF: arXiv:2309.03943).
-I am a Future Investigator and supported by a NASA FINESST award, as highlighted in the Inside UCR story.
-Besides, I collaborate with Roman Garnett (WUSTL CSE) on Bayesian machine learning in large spectroscopic surveys, producing reliable catalogs of Damped Lyman-alpha (DLAs) and metal absorbers (arXiv:2003.11036).
-Our GP-DLA technique has been adopted by DESI for finding DLAs and producing reliable 1D flux power spectrum.
+I am currently a LCTP fellow working on cosmology and astrophysics using Bayesian machine learning methods.
+Prior to this, I was a PhD student at UC Riverside, advised by Simeon Bird, working on multi-fidelity machine learning techniques on cosmological galaxy formation simulations (see PRIYA-MF: arXiv:2309.03943).
+I was a former Future Investigator and supported by a NASA FINESST award (Inside UCR story).
+Besides, I collaborate with Roman Garnett (WUSTL CSE) on developing Bayesian machine learning tools to find Damped Lyman-alpha (DLAs) absorbers (arXiv:2003.11036), currently used by DESI Lya analysis.
 Additionally, I am interested in using hierarchical population inference to analyze LIGO's GW data, shedding light on the formation channels for the binary black holes (with Will Dawson and Scott E. Perkins from LLNL).
+I was also a Graduate Fellow at Carnegie Observatories, working with Fakhri S. Zahedy to build Lyman-limit system finder, during the last year of my PhD.

 Ongoing projects